tommeagher/botbot/README.md

     botbot time - Reply with current time botbot translate me <phrase> - Searches for a translation for the <phrase> and then prints that bad boy out. botbot translate me from <source> into <target> <phrase> - Translates <phrase> from <source> into <target>.
-Both <source> and <target> are optional botbot what do you think about (.*) botbot what role does <user> have - Find out what roles are assigned to a specific user botbot what should I do about (.*)
+Both <source> and <target> are optional botbot what are your favorite memories? - Returns a list of the most remembered memories. botbot what do you remember - Returns everything botbot remembers. botbot what do you think about (.*) botbot what role does <user> have - Find out what roles are assigned to a specific user botbot what should I do about (.*)